aerh3f01/Discord-Bots/README.md

 **Documentation**:
 - Python templates include fewer comments than JavaScript templates due to author familiarity with JavaScript.
 - Plans to add more detailed documentation as the project evolves.

+### C++
+#### To be completed
+- The C++ version can be found along side the D++ library in the [D++ repository](https://github.com/brainboxdotcc/DPP).
+- For further information, please refer to the D++ repository and their fantastic documentation.

+### Future Templates
+- Additional templates for languages like Java, C#, or Go.
+- Expand on advanced features like database integration, music bots, and APIs.
+(Will try to make these universal across all languages)

 ---
 ## Getting Started
 ### Prerequisites